Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Here’s how Betternet makes money off of free users.

 Rising costs pushed Betternet to offer a Premium version that’s been available for several years now.
-The premium version offers access to dedicated servers, more location and IP selection choices, and 24/7 support.
+The premium version offers access to dedicated servers, more locations and IP selection choices, and 24/7 support.
 There’s still a free seven-day trial of the premium plan that lets you try out these features without paying.

 But you don’t get to choose which server you connect to on the free plan; Betternet picks one for you.
-Premium members can choose from various locations including city-level options in the US.
+Premium members can choose from various locations, including city-level options in the US.

 Betternet VPN Overview

-OVERALL RANK: #74 out of 78 VPNs
+OVERALL RANK: #21 Out of 30 VPNs

 USABILITY: Average